Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases

-Here $n_{1D}=N/L$ is the background density where $N$ is the number of atoms in each gas (for simplicity we assume an equal number of atoms $N$ in each gas; the structural stability of caustics means that they are stable to small differences in $n_{1D}$ between the two gases). $\rho_{j}(z)$ and $\phi_{j}(z)$ are the atom number density and phase fluctuations at each point $z$, respectively.
-These are canonically conjugate variables and can even be quantized in a semiclassical regime such that they obey the commutation relations $[\hat{\rho}_j(z),\hat{\phi}_{j^{'}}(z')] \approx \delta_{jj'}\delta(z-z')$ in a coarse grained sense \cite{mora03}.
+Here $n_{1D}=N/L$ is the background density where $N$ is the number of atoms in each gas (for simplicity we assume an equal number of atoms $N$ in each gas; the structural stability of caustics means that they are in fact stable to small differences in $n_{1D}$ between the two gases as we will see in Section \ref{sec:structuralstability}). $\rho_{j}(z)$ and $\phi_{j}(z)$ are the atom number density and phase fluctuations at each point $z$, respectively.
+These are canonically conjugate variables and can even be quantized in a semiclassical regime such that they obey the commutation relations $[\hat{\rho}_j(z),\hat{\phi}_{j^{'}}(z')] \approx i \delta_{jj'}\delta(z-z')$ in a coarse grained sense \cite{mora03}.
 However, in the present paper $\rho_{j}(z)$ and $\phi_{j}(z)$ will be purely classical fields subject only to thermal fluctuations.

 We can further decompose the fields into their symmetric and antisymmetric components